Learn how to make things happen. Study entrepreneurship.

 BET 420 Entrepreneurship for Social Impact

-This course explores how innovative approaches can address social problems, create organizations that make positive change, have significant social impact, and are sustainable and economically viable.
+This course explores how innovative approaches can address social problems, create organizations that make positive change, have a significant social impact, and are sustainable and economically viable.
 Topics include the principles of social entrepreneurship, design thinking applied to identifying significant problems, innovative solutions for social impact, and identifying opportunities for social change.
 Students will develop skills and tools for refining and implementing their ideas as well as measuring the success and value of mission-driven organizations.
-Through case studies, lectures, and workshops, students will also develop skills in strategic thinking with a socially-conscious business mindset to create high-impact ventures.
+Through case studies, lectures, and workshops, students will also develop skills in strategic thinking with a socially conscious business mindset to create high-impact ventures.

 Offered: F, S